Tynesoft: History

 to release educational software but soon moved into the video games market on which it concentrated for most of its time.
-It developed numerous games for a wide variety of 8-bit micros, particularly those less well catered for by other publishers such as the Commodore 16, BBC Micro and Atari 8-bit.
+It developed numerous games for a wide variety of 8-bit micros, particularly those less well catered for by other publishers such as the Commodore 16, BBC Micro and Atari 8-bit computers.
 They also had a budget label, MicroValue, that issued compilations, reissues and some original games.

 They had most success with their multi-load games such as Summer Olympiad, Circus Games and Rodeo Games.
 They also released licensed ports to smaller systems such as Software Projects' Jet Set Willy (Atari 8-bit, Commodore 16/Plus/4, BBC Micro and Acorn Electron), First Star Software's Boulder Dash (BBC, Electron) and Spy vs. Spy (C16/+4, BBC, Electron) and Mindscape's Indoor Sports (C16/+4, BBC, Electron).
 From the late 1980s, they released games for the 16-bit computers Amiga and Atari ST as well as PC but failed to capture a large share of this new market and with the demise of the 8-bit games scene, their sales fell.
 The company went bankrupt in June 1990 when its sister printing business incurred massive debts.